patriciogonzalezvivo/lygia/README.md

     shdr = createShader(vertSource, fragSource);
 ```

-This this function can also resolve dependencies to previous versions of LYGIA by using this pattern `lygia/vX.X/...` or `lygia/vX.X.X/...` on you dependency paths.
+This function can also resolve dependencies to previous versions of LYGIA by using this pattern `lygia/vX.X/...` or `lygia/vX.X.X/...` on you dependency paths.
 For example:

 ```glsl
 #include "lygia/v1.0/math/decimation.glsl"